dentarg/auth0-blog/_posts/2018-02-28-3-iam-examples-to-support-digital-transformation.md

 ## A Basic Website
-Something we're all familiar with is the basic user registration and log in that we find on our favourite websites.
+Something we're all familiar with is the basic user registration and log in that we find on our favorite websites.
 To access various areas and features of most websites, we usually have to create an account with them.
 From a high level, all this consists of is a database containing our usernames/email addresses and a complex hash of our passwords (hopefully).
-Throughout this article, we'll use an example data model in which crucially, the core Users table will never change schema, only the data references will change.
+Throughout this article, we'll use an example data model in which crucially, the core Users table will never change the schema, only the data references will change.
 The basic data model looks like this:

 ![basic-data-model](https://cdn.auth0.com/blog/iam-digital-transform/basic-data-model.png)